amaarora/amaarora.github.io/_tmp/2021-01-13-efficientdet-pytorch.md

 One key thing that's part of this class, is that the class does not have a `forward` method defined that is common to almost all layers in PyTorch.
 The reason is that this class inherits from `nn.Sequential` instead of `nn.Module`.
 This class does not need a `forward` method to be defined and automatically calls the modules defined in this class one by one.
 That is why we do things like `self.add_module` inside the `ResampleFeatureMap` class.

-Another thing, the convolution operation inside this `ResampleFeatureMap` calls `ConvBnAct2d` and not `nn.Conv2d`, that's because as mentioned in the EfficientDet paper at the end of section-3:
+Another thing, the convolution operation inside this `ResampleFeatureMap` calls `ConvBnAct2d` and not `nn.Conv2d`. `ConvBnAct2d` as the name suggests is a Convolution operation followed by Batch Normalization and an Activation function.
-> Notably, to further improve the efficiency, we use depthwise separable convolution for feature fusion, and add batch normalization and activation after each convolution.

 So, here is the implementation of `ConvBnAct2d`: